angular/angular/aio/content/guide/architecture.md

 ### Routing

-The Angular `Router` NgModule provides a service that lets you define a navigation path among the different application states and view hierarchies in your application.
+The Angular `Router` package provides a service that lets you define a navigation path among the different application states and view hierarchies in your application.
 It is modeled on the familiar browser navigation conventions:

 *   Enter a URL in the address bar and the browser navigates to a corresponding page
 *   Click links on the page and the browser navigates to a new page
 *   Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you've seen

-The router maps URL-like paths to views instead of pages.
+The router maps URL-like paths to components instead of pages.
-When a user performs an action, such as clicking a link, that would load a new page in the browser, the router intercepts the browser's behavior, and shows or hides view hierarchies.
+When a user performs an action, such as clicking a link, that would load a new component in the browser, the router intercepts the browser's behavior, and shows or hides that component (and its child components).

-If the router determines that the current application state requires particular functionality, and the module that defines it hasn't been loaded, the router can *lazy-load* the module on demand.
+If the router determines that the current application state requires a component that hasn't been loaded, the router can *lazy-load* that component and its related dependencies.

 The router interprets a link URL according to your application's view navigation rules and data state.
 You can navigate to new views when the user clicks a button or selects from a drop box, or in response to some other stimulus from any source.